wangwenx190/build-scripts/build-static-version-of-qt-with-icu-and-openssl-linked.md

    pacman -S $MINGW_PACKAGE_PREFIX-make
    ```
 4. Rename "C:\msys64\usr\bin\link.exe" to "link.exe.bak" (only if you have this file), "C:\msys64\mingw32\bin\mingw32-make.exe" to "make.exe".
 5. [Download the latest ICU source code package](http://site.icu-project.org/) and extract it to anywhere you like.
-I assume you have extract it to "C:\ICU".
+I assume you have extracted it to "C:\ICU\src".
 6. Open cmd shell and execute the following commands (I assume you have installed VS2017 Community to it's default localtion "C:\Program Files (x86)\Microsoft Visual Studio\2017\Community"):
    ```bat
    call "C:\Program Files (x86)\Microsoft Visual Studio\2017\Community\VC\Auxiliary\Build\vcvarsall.bat" x86